-- Students are to report to the health room: 1. - if they have a physical impairment or are under a doctor's care a. - if a doctor has advised him/her not to take gvm or to have limited activities, bring b. the written consent from the physician - if they receive an injury during school hours, going to or from school or in athletics c. d. if any emergency occurs.
+- 1. Students are to report to the health room: - a. if they have a physical impairment or are under a doctor's care b. if a doctor has advised him/her not to take gym or to have limited activities, bring the written consent from the physician c. if they receive an injury during school hours, going to or from school or in athletics d. if any emergency occurs.